Jcabs14/liri-node-app/README.md

 * movie-this
 * do-what-it-says

+#### Concert

-Entering: node liri.js concert-this 'concert or band name'
+Entering: node liri.js concert-this 'artist name' in your terminal

-This will show the following information about each event in your terminal/bash window:
+The following information about each event will display in your terminal/bash window:

 Name of the Venue